Battle of Kozludzha

-The Battle of Kozludzha (also known as the Battle of Kozluca), fought on 20 June (Old Style - June 9) 1774 near the village of Kozludzha (now Suvorovo, Bulgaria), was one of the final and decisive battles of the Russo-Turkish War (1768–1774).
+The Battle of Kozludzha (also known as the Battle of Kozludža or the Battle of Kozluca), fought on 20 June (Old Style - June 9) 1774 near the village of Kozludzha (now Suvorovo, Bulgaria), was one of the final and decisive battles of the Russo-Turkish War (1768–1774).
 The Russians managed to rout the Ottoman army, scoring a major victory.
-This battle, alongside several others in this campaign, established the reputation of the Russian general Alexander Suvorov as one of the brilliant commanders of his time.
+This battle, alongside several others in this campaign, established the reputation of the Russian Lieutenant-General Alexander Suvorov as one of the brilliant commanders of his time.
+As a result of the council, however, the Russians did not undertake a further offensive beyond Balkan Mountains deep into Ottoman territory due to the bad local roads and the lack of provisions, which were available only until 12 July.
+The commander-in-chief General-Feldmarshal Pyotr Rumyantsev-Zadunaisky was furious at the operational outcome and placed the responsibility for not moving the TO beyond Balkan mountains on Lieutenant-General Count Mikhail Kamensky, Suvorov's assistant at the battle of Kozludzha and the senior among the 6 generals (including Suvorov) who were at the council.
+Nevertheless, a peace treaty favorable to Russia would soon be signed—owing to the battle.

-The Ottoman forces are estimated at about 40,000.
-Russian numbers were much lower, 8,000 men in total.
+The Ottoman forces are estimated at 40,000.
+Russian numbers were much lower, 8,000 men who participated in the battle.
+All in all, Suvorov had about 19,500 men available.
+This is his corps (14,000), and part of Kamensky's forces (approximately 5,500 out of 11,000).
 The Ottoman forces were demoralized due to previous defeats and had poor logistics (including a year of withheld back pay).